Rangers, Capitals get into 6 fights in aftermath of Tom Wilson's dirty hit

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Rangers forwards Kevin Rooney, Colin Blackwell, and Phillip Di Giuseppe dropped gloves with Capitals forwards Carl Hagelin, Nic Dowd, and Garnet Hathaway seconds into the game, according to the New York Post.
+Just seconds into the game, Rangers forwards Kevin Rooney, Colin Blackwell, and Phillip Di Giuseppe dropped gloves with Capitals forwards Carl Hagelin, Nic Dowd, and Garnet Hathaway, according to the New York Post.

 Wilson’s first shift of the game lasted only a couple of seconds because he immediately fought Rangers defenseman Brendan Smith.
 New York defenseman Anthony Bitetto and Capitals player Michael Raffl also dropped gloves, and so did Rangers forward Ryan Strome and Washington’s Lars Eller.